The Truth About Credit Card Debt Forgiveness

 Even with your best intentions, it may not be possible for you to pay off your entire credit card debt.
 In this instance, choose the best credit card debt forgiveness option available to you.

-It's important to note that there may be consequences.
-For example, debt settlement and bankruptcy can both have a negative impact on your credit scores.
-The impact of bankruptcy on your credit report can remain for as long as ten years.
+It's important to note that there may be consequences that come along with the benefits of debt forgiveness.
+For example, debt settlement and bankruptcy can both have a lasting negative impact on your credit reports and FICO scores.
+The impact of bankruptcy on your credit report can remain for as long as ten (10) years.

-Additionally, any canceled debt is considered income by the IRS and will be taxable.
-If you borrow money from a credit card lender and then the lender cancels your debt, you’ll have to include this forgiven amount in your taxes as income.
+Additionally, any canceled or forgiven credit debt that is not discharged as part of a bankruptcy filing is considered ordinary income by the IRS and will be taxable in the year in which you have your debt forgiven.
+Essentially, if you borrow money from a credit card lender and then the lender agrees to settle and/or forgive any portion of your debt, you’ll have to report this forgiven amount on your tax return as income for the tax year in which your debt is forgiven.

 Negotiating with a credit card company or a collection agency on your own is possible, but you’ll need to be careful when negotiating with debt collectors.
 Before you begin negotiations, educate yourself about the Fair Debt Collection Practices Act so you can protect yourself against unfair and deceptive debt collection practices.